 Arroyo Burro Beach, Santa Barbara

-There is also a fantastic restaurant called The Boathouse which is situated right on the sand.
-It can be a long way at times, but it’s well worth putting your name in and then soaking up the sun while you wait for your table.
+There is also a fantastic restaurant called The Boathouse, situated right on the sand.
+It can be a long wait at times, but it’s well worth putting your name in and then soaking up the sun while you wait for your table.

 Morro Bay Beach, San Luis Obispo